GuillemCortesOvide/T_BOT/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies.
 3. Ensure you have valid API keys for Trello (replace placeholders with your actual keys in `keys.py`).
-4. Execute the main script by running `python chatbot.py`.
+4. Execute the main script by running `python main.py` inside the T_BOT directory.
 5. Start interacting with T-Bot!

 ## Future Improvements